akretion/ak-odoo-incubator/gitlab_integration/README.rst

 In Odoo, setup a fastapi endpoint with gitlab as app, GitLab API as user and create a secret token.

+For each project in Odoo that you want to link with GitLab, set the allowed GitLab project IDs in the project settings.
+You can specify multiple project IDs separated by commas.
+The gitlab project ID can be found in the GitLab project under the top right three dots menu > Copy project ID.

 Then, in GitLab, go to your project settings, navigate to "Webhooks", and add the Odoo endpoint URL.
 Use the secret token you created in Odoo